exponential-idle-guides/exponential-idle-guides/src/view/guides/advanced-concepts/what-to-do-after-20k.md

 ---

-description: "A guide on selecting the best theories to push"
+description: "A guide on what to do after completing theory 9."
 author: "Playspout"
 contributors: "the Amazing Community"
 draft: true